paytrail/documentation/content/refunds/details.md

 #### `invalid-refund-token (404)`

 Invalid refund token.
 Check refund token.
-You can check the value from Merchant's Panel.
+You can check the value from Merchant Panel.